zenware/Node-Stock-Market/README.md

 # Stock Portfolio

-This is a project that serves as a platform to build a stock market portfolio and track stocks.
-It's currently being worked on.
+This is virtual stock market trading platform / stock tracker that's currently being built.
+Users will start with 100k USD to use on the stock market to test their wits against Wall Street.

 ## Usage

-First clone this repository and run `npm install`, follwed by `npm start` to start it up.
+First clone this repository and run `npm install`, followed by `npm start` to start it up.
 After that, just enter a stock symbol, followed by spaces in between to pull data on multiple stocks at once.
 Have fun!

 ## Recent Updates

 Functionality to query multiple stocks at once is in the works.
 For now the interface will be through the command line until more functionality is worked out.
-After which, the construction of the GUI will commence.
+Integration to a PostgreSQL database and the construction of a data schema is now being worked on.

 ## Development